For Illinois Renters in Crisis

 For rent specifically, privacy carries weight:

-A private fundraising request avoids all of these — your situation isn't searchable, indexed, or visible to anyone outside the people you personally invite.
+A private request avoids all of these — your situation isn't searchable, indexed, or visible to anyone outside the people you personally invite.
 Family, close friends, coworkers, faith community — the same circle who would have stopped by with groceries if they'd known.

 For the practical mechanics of asking — scripts, who to message first, how to follow up — see the complete guide on how to raise money from friends and family.
 And for a side-by-side comparison of A Better Gift against GoFundMe and other platforms specifically for rent situations, see our comparison of rent fundraising platforms.